Doctor of Osteopathic Medicine Admissions

 Interviews

-• Interview sessions will be held from September to March and are conducted by invitation only.
+Interview sessions are held from September to March and are done by invitation only.
 Interviews are a required part of the application process.

 International Applicants